divarvel/blog/posts/2026-02-16-luxe-ocaml-et-volupte.md

 In a fun turn of events, I ended up doing the same thing I did in 2013 when I started using haskell thanks to hakyll: generate a static website.

-OCaml has [YOCaml](https://yocaml.github.io/tutorial/index.html), a static site generator (actually a build system) heavily inspired from Hakyll (hakyll 3, not 4; which is interesting, but a discussion for another time).
+OCaml has [YOCaml](https://yocaml.github.io/tutorial/index.html), a static site generator (actually a build system) heavily inspired from Hakyll (hakyll 3, not 4; which is interesting, but a discussion for another time [^2]).

-I set out to rewrite [my homepage](https://github.com/divarvel/physical-homepage) (actually just a static list of talks, but served as a dynamic website) as a static website[^4].
+I set out to rewrite [my homepage](https://github.com/divarvel/physical-homepage) (actually just a static list of talks, but served as a dynamic website) as a static website[^3].

-This was a great fit since it allowed me to try out ocaml tooling in a real project, solving an actual problem within a confined scope (a single [^5] library, no need for ocaml-specific deployment).
+This was a great fit since it allowed me to try out ocaml tooling in a real project, solving an actual problem within a confined scope (a single [^4] library, no need for ocaml-specific deployment).

 I also tried [statichost.eu](https://statichost.eu) and it mostly worked.
 A few rough edges but it does what I want, no more, no less.

 ## First thoughts about ocaml

 It’s a bit of a mixed bag for me.
 The language feels both modern and dated.
-Tooling is generally fast and nice, but a bit cumbersome and in an in-between.
-There are a lot of syntactic choices I like, but I still find the code a bit _too_ verbose.
+Tooling is generally fast and nice, but a bit cumbersome, especially because of having to use dune _and_ opam.
+As far as the language is concerned, there are a lot of syntactic choices I like, but I still find the code a bit _too_ verbose.

 ### Tooling